Neotys-Labs/neoload-cli/README.md

 At the end, displays the summary and the SLA passed & failed.
 ```
 Usage: neoload run [OPTIONS] [NAME_OR_ID]
+Help: neoload run --help
 neoload run \         # Runs the currently used test-settings (see neoload status and neoload test-settings use)
      --as-code default.yaml,slas/uat.yaml \
+     --scenario scenario1
      --name "MyCustomTestName_${JOB_ID}" \
      --description "A custom test description containing hashtags like #latest or #issueNum"
 ```
  - detach option kick off a test and returns immediately.
 Logs are displayed in Neoload Web (follow the url).
  - as-code option specify as-code yaml files to use for the test.
 They should already be uploaded with the project.
+ - scenario option specify the scenario name to run.
+The scenario must be declared in an as-code yaml or in the project, or else it will be the NeoLoad Web Custom scenario (10 VUs 5 minutes).
  - Test result name and description can be customized to include CI specific details (e.g. CI job, build number...).
  - Reservations can be used with either the reservationID or a reservation duration and a number of Virtual users.